fredgibbs/cedar/docs/enrollment.md

 ## Command Line
+CEDAR's CLI allows for finer control than via the web interface, but is generally slower because it loads data each command (but simple enrollment queries are still pretty quick).

 ### How do I see past enrollments for a course?
 Use the course filter: `Rscript cedar.R -f enrl -c 'HIST 491'`